Paraesophageal Hernias: Causes, Anatomy, and Key Insights

 Two main laparoscopic paraesophageal hernia repair techniques predominate currently:

 - Tension-free hiatal hernia repair involves covering reconstructed hiatal tunnel deficits with soft mesh reinforcement to facilitate tissue incorporation without pull [5].
-Studies find mesh augmentation decreases hernia recurrence from 20% down to under 5% long-term.
+Studies find mesh augmentation decreases hernia recurrence from 20% to under 5% long-term.

 - Primary crural closure uses only carefully placed sutures approximating muscle borders without implanted meshes due to added risks like stricture or erosion.
 Success relies upon meticulous scar tissue removal and tension-free repairs, which advanced minimally invasive techniques facilitate well vs. open surgery.